What is a Sprag Clutch?

-What are the ways a sprag clutch controls the one-way direction and prevents rotation in the opposite direction?
+A sprag clutch rotates in one direction and prevents rotation in the opposite direction.

-In this article, we will describe each stopping option and give examples of applications that use them.
+In this article, we’ll describe each stopping option and give a few examples of applications that use them.

 A backstop clutch is commonly used for safety precautions.